mzarnitsa/psql/README.md

 # Neovim/nvim plugin to execute PostgreSQL queries.
 Written in Lua

-This is a simple plugin to execute sql query from inside nvim editor.
+This is a simple plugin to execute SQL query from inside nvim editor.

-The plugin executes query with postgres `psql` command, opens a new buffer in nvim and pastes the results there
+The plugin executes query with `psql` command, opens a split buffer in nvim and pastes the results there.

 ![screenshot](sql-results.png)